-For information, like how to remove a credit card, see How to change the credit card used to pay for an Azure subscription.
+For information on how to remove a credit card, see How to change the credit card used to pay for an Azure subscription.

 There are currently no plans to offer Azure or SQL Database through SPLA.

-For those on our member benefit offers (e.g. MSDN), you do have the ability to have the Spending Limit feature re-enabled at the beginning of your next billing cycle.
-The Spending Limit cannot be re-enabled for the current billing period once it has been turned off.
+You can have the spending limit feature automatically re-enable at the beginning of your next billing cycle.
+The spending limit can’t be re-enabled for the current billing period once it’s turned off.

 Azure is intended for use by businesses to build cloud-scale applications and services.
 However, individuals (i.e. consumers) may also purchase Azure services.

-For the initial release of this feature, the Spending Limit is set at $0 and cannot be adjusted.
-It is designed to enable customers on our Free Trial, MSDN, MPN or BizSpark offers to utilise Azure with complete assurance of not being billed.
+No, the spending limit is set at $0 and can’t be adjusted.
+It’s designed to enable customers on our free trial, Visual Studio, MPN or BizSpark offers to utilise Azure with complete assurance of not being billed.

 Azure Service Level Agreements are independent of our on-premises Microsoft licensing agreements.
-Our SLAs for Azure provide you a monthly uptime guarantee for those services you consume in the cloud, with SLA credits against what we have billed you in the event that we fail to meet the guarantee.
+Our SLAs for Azure provide you with a monthly up-time guarantee for those services you consume in the cloud, with SLA credits against what we’ve billed you in the event we fail to meet the guarantee.

 Azure is designed to avoid downtime for customer applications, storage and service management capability during maintenance activities on the Azure platform.
-Our availability commitment applies to customer applications which use a minimum of two role instances.
-Customers with single instance applications can learn about Azure best practices for mitigating downtime by reading this MSDN article entry.
+Our availability commitment applies to customer applications that use a minimum of two role instances.
+You can learn about Azure best practices for mitigating downtime by reading High availability for applications built on Microsoft Azure.
 The Azure SLA is documented here.

-- If the customer is located in Ireland and does not hold a VAT exemption certificate, Irish VAT at the current rate of 23% will be applied to all invoices.
-VAT-exempt Irish customers will be invoiced at 0% Irish VAT on receipt by Microsoft Ireland Operations Limited of a valid customer VAT exemption certificate.
+- If the customer is located in Ireland and doesn’t hold a VAT exemption certificate, Irish VAT at the current rate of 23% will be applied to all invoices.
+VAT exempt Irish customers will be invoiced at 0% Irish VAT on receipt by Microsoft Ireland Operations Limited of a valid customer VAT exemption certificate.

-- If the customer is located outside of Ireland but within the EU and is VAT-registered, 0% Irish VAT will be applied under the reverse charge procedure but only on receipt of the customer’s valid local VAT number during the purchase process.
+- If the customer is located outside Ireland, but within the EU and is VAT registered, 0% Irish VAT will be applied under the reverse charge procedure, but only on receipt of the customer’s valid, local VAT number during the purchase process.

-- If the customer is located outside Ireland but within the EU and is not VAT registered, or is VAT registered but does not provide Microsoft Ireland Operations Limited with a valid VAT number during the purchase process, the local VAT rate will be applied.
+- If the customer is located outside Ireland, but within the EU and is not VAT registered, or is VAT registered but doesn’t provide Microsoft Ireland Operations Limited with a valid VAT number during the purchase process, then the local VAT rate will be applied.